Accelerating Security Risk Management

 Save to Folio

-A recent survey with Trend Micro™ Research has releveled that 39% of organisations believe the biggest challenge in managing the digital attack surface is keeping up to date with constant change.
-The new docuseries, Accelerating You – Inside the World of Cybersecurity, provides a candid first-person look into the specific needs and challenges faced by individuals and organisations at the front line of cybersecurity.
+A recent survey with Trend Micro™ Research has releveled that 39% of organizations believe the biggest challenge in managing the digital attack surface is keeping up to date with constant change.
+The new docuseries, Accelerating You – Inside the World of Cybersecurity, provides a candid first-person look into the specific needs and challenges faced by individuals and organizations at the front line of cybersecurity.

 Resilience to grow uninterrupted.

 Your SOC team needs to quickly recover from disruptions or attacks.
 Databank CISO Mark Houpt speaks about the importance accelerating resilience plays in his field of datacenter, cloud, and interconnection services.
 The first step to resilience is to come to terms with the reality that new technology brings new threats.
 Intrusion prevention is an integral part of their infrastructure, allowing each member of his team to achieve their business goals without external friction.
 Houpt’s strategy of putting the right systems in place beforehand creates resiliency and allows Databank and their customers to grow without interruption from a breach.

 Accelerating agility starts with your organization’s capacity to respond quickly and effectively to changing conditions.
 John Buhl, Director of Cloud, Platform, and Security for healthcare AI and utilization management firm Xsolis, discusses the importance of building a system centered on agility and a culture that incentivizes people to adopt change.
 Buhl describes agility as an organization’s willingness to pivot if the needs of the client or industry shifts.
 His focus on shifting security left and building security into the development lifecycle process is imperative to moving fast without letting cybersecurity bottleneck your business and slow your team down.